ga-wdi-boston/js-basics-1-assessment/diagnostic.md

    break;
   }
 }

+let answer= prompt("What is your number?");

 ```
+Not sure where to start answering or how... will ask for help tomorrow.

 Change the code from this question so that it tests for a number of your choice
 between 1 and 10 instead of the string `'SeCrEt'`.
 If `answer` isn't >= 1 and